Support Postpartum Depression with Red Light Therapy

 - Fear of harming the baby or oneself

 Geared to specifically assist you during this stage of motherhood, the above symptoms listed will most definitely not be the same for every woman.
+Factors such as significant hormone shifts that occur after birth, and aggravation by fatigue and possibly low blood sugar can play a significant role.
 You may be someone that has dealt with this type of depression before or this may be brand new to you.
-No matter what your circumstance, be very mindful of your current thoughts and feelings and continue this journey with your doctor.
+No matter what your circumstance, be very mindful of your current thoughts and feelings and if you find that your symptoms interfere with your ability to care for yourself and/or your baby, continue this journey with your doctor.
 Just like any other medical intervention or therapy, a lot of trial and error is necessary to find one that works specifically for you and your wellness goals.
 This can include cognitive-behavioural therapy or counselling for instance.
 With that said, Red Light Therapy can be an effective way to support a current treatment plan.

 Postpartum Depression and Red-Light Therapy: Current Research: